Valley Plaza: Expansion

 Valley Plaza would later extend along Victory Boulevard to cover 100 acres.
-By 1956 it claimed to cover 100 acres with 1,039,000 square feet of retail space, the third-largest in the nation at that time, after Cross County Shopping Center in Yonkers, New York and Northland Center in Greater Detroit.
-It claimed to have close to $100 million in annual sales.
+By 1956 it was reported to cover 100 acres with 1,039,000 square feet of retail space, the third-largest in the nation at that time, after Cross County Shopping Center in Yonkers, New York and Northland Center in Greater Detroit.
+It was reported to have close to $100 million in annual sales.
 The Valley Plaza Merchants Associated counted the May Company department store at Oxnard St., as part of "Valley Plaza", but later, in 1968, May would build an enclosed mall, Laurel Plaza, attached to their store, thus forming a separate identity from Valley Plaza.
-The May Co. being very large, 452000 sqft, Valley Plaza claimed to have the second-largest suburban branch department store in the country, outsized only by a branch of Hudson's in suburban Detroit.
+The May Co. being very large, 452000 sqft, Valley Plaza was reported to have the second-largest suburban branch department store in the country, outsized only by a branch of Hudson's in suburban Detroit.

-A J. C. Penney opened on the north side of Victory Blvd. bordering the Hollywood Freeway in early 1959.
+On February 5, 1959, a third major department store anchor, a 100000 sqft, two-level J. C. Penney opened on the north side of Victory Blvd. just west of Sears and just east of the Hollywood Freeway.
+A Goodyear tire store also opened around this time.

 It was also around this time that the Hollywood Freeway was extended north to Magnolia Boulevard and the Ventura Freeway was completed nearby, greatly increasing the accessibility of the center.
-A Goodyear tire store also opened around this time.

 In 1960 the Los Angeles Federal Savings and Loan Tower, now known as the Valley Plaza Tower, was completed.
 The building is now occupied by Wells Fargo Bank.
 It was upon opening, the tallest building in the San Fernando Valley.
 Architects were Douglas Honnold and John Rex and the style is "Corporate International".
 It was one of the first skyscrapers built in Los Angeles after the 1957 repeal of a 150-foot height limit ordinance.
-Murals that have adorned the full height and width of the western side of the tower over the decades.
+Murals have covered the entire height and width of the tower's western side over the decades.
 Today it portrays the history of Los Angeles; previous subjects were the 1976 United States Bicentennial, the 1984 Summer Olympics held in Los Angeles, and former football team of the city, the Los Angeles Raiders.